-How to Determine a Puppy’s Age – 7 Vet-Approved Methods To Use
+How to Determine a Puppy’s Age – 7 Vet-Reviewed Methods To Use

 Puppies change so drastically, even in the first few weeks of life.
 Sometimes, it can be hard to pinpoint just how old a puppy is.
 Whether you’re trying to make sure your puppy is old enough to come home or you found a stray, age is important.
-After all, you have to figure out how much to feed them, what kind of chews they need, and how big you can expect them to get.
+After all, you have to figure out if they are old enough to have their vaccinations, how much to feed them, what kind of chews they need, and how big you can expect them to get.

 The 7 Ways to Tell How Old a Puppy Is